jarebear6expepjozn6rakjq5iczi3irqwphcvb/jarebear6expepjozn6rakjq5iczi3irqwphcvb/README.md

 *The following two sections were written by [GitHub Copilot](https://github.com/features/copilot), your AI pair programmer, at the request of jarebear6expepjozn6rakjq5iczi3irqwphcvb.*

 This README was created in collaboration with GitHub Copilot.
 Copilot helped draft, style, and publish this profile.
-If you want a README like this, or want to supercharge your coding, check out GitHub Copilot!

 _Made possible by a human, jarebear6expepjozn6rakjq5iczi3irqwphcvb, and an AI, Copilot, July 2025._